Event Entry Procedures

 - In addition to the Solo and Ensemble entry fee, a clavinova fee (per middle school) as follows: 1-50 entries- $50; over 50 entries- $100.

-- An admission charge will be made for all organization contests.
+- An admission charge will be made for all festivals.
 However, participants, directors, administrators, bus drivers, and children under 6 years will be excluded from the charge.
 The proceeds will go directly to the host school.

-- Directors will be able to purchase additional medals on the day of the contest.
+- Directors will be able to purchase additional medals on the day of the events.